-Optimising your product descriptions is integral for any e-commerce business because Google hates duplicate content and will penalise you for it.
+Optimizing your product descriptions is integral for any e-commerce business because Google hates duplicate content and will penalize you for it.
 You also need to make sure your products appear when potential consumers enter their search queries.

 When you’re writing your product title, think about the word order.
 If you want a particular brand or item to rank, then add it the beginning of your title – for example, “Chanel Couture Black Dress”.

 Make sure to keep your product descriptions short and sweet – mention the colour, sizes and a little bit of information about the product.
 Your unique product descriptions should be between 150-250 words where possible; not only will this make it easy for your users to browse over, but Google’s spiders will easily crawl it!